TRUBDUBZ/Networking/OSItcpIP.md

 1. Physical

-    - voltage levels on an ithernet cables,the readio frequency of Wifi etc….
+    - voltage levels on an ethernet cables, the readio frequency of Wifi etc…

 2. Data Link

-    - this level build on physical layer, It deals with protocols for directly communicating between two nodes.It defines how a direct message between nodes starts and ends (framing), error detection and correction, and flow control.
+    - this level builds on the physical layer, it deals with protocols for directly communicating between two nodes.
+It defines how a direct message between nodes starts and ends (framing), error detection and correction, and flow control.

 3. Network Layer